How Iran raised Hormuz stakes by capturing ships

 This is the first time Iran has attacked and captured ships since the war began.
 The ships are also not linked to the US and Israel.

-Ali Vaez, the Iran project director for the International Crisis Group think tank, told Al Jazeera that Iran’s capture of ships are not isolated acts but are part of a deliberate “tit-for-tat between Iran and the United States”.
+Ali Vaez, the Iran project director for the International Crisis Group think tank, told Al Jazeera that Iran’s capture of ships is not an isolated act but part of a deliberate “tit-for-tat between Iran and the United States”.

 “What we are seeing in the Strait of Hormuz is not strategic mastery but mutual brinkmanship, with each side testing the limits of coercion,” he said.